What size image should I use? Do I need to upload all those sizes? No!

 If you know you need an image size, make sure WP is creating it.
 You should be able to upload an image once, and have that image be used across your website.
 This is especially true if you are using the featured image.
 Anywhere the featured image is being use the most appropriate size will be served of it.
 This also helps with mobile access to your site.

-Featured Image is uploaded and then the actual image size shown is picked by your theme.
-You don’t get to pick and choose yourself.
-It will also show up other places as well, including in social media, so always upload the image at the biggest size you’ve decided to use for your site.
+Featured Image is NOT a specific size.
+The size is dictated by your theme.
+You don’t get to pick and choose what size is show where yourself.
+It will also show up other places as well, including in social media, always upload the image at the biggest size you’ve decided to use for your site.

 You know you have a 650 wide image at the top of all your blog posts, but have a 300px square image on your blog (roll) page, you would have those as two of your image sizes.
 If you want the full size image that is 1200 wide somewhere in the post, you would still just upload the largest size and let WP do the resizing for you.